error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/SegmentedSpacetimeandasaTemporalGrowthFunction.md

   ≈ 1.618 appears in recursive geometric structures, natural

-The golden ratio ϕ =
+The Golden Ratio ϕ =
 growth patterns, and quasiperiodic tilings.
 In a segmented circular structure (e.g., a spiral), ϕ defines the rate at which segments expand outward.
 Each quarter-turn in a ϕ-spiral marks a multiplication of radius by ϕ.